elastest/elastest-instrumentation-manager/README.md

 The ElasTest Instrumentation Manager (EIM) component controls and orchestrates the Instrumentation Agents that are deployed in ElasTest platform.
 These agents instrument the operating system kernel of the SuT (Software under test) host instances.
 Thanks to it, the agent is capable of exposing observability, through which the Agent collects all information relevant for testing or monitoring purposes (e.g. energy consumption, resources utilization, etc.)

 ## Prerequisites
-It is mandatory to have the current software installed to be able to run the project:
+It is mandatory to have the following software installed to be able to run the project:
 - Docker Compose: https://docs.docker.com/compose/install/
 - Git: https://www.atlassian.com/git/tutorials/install-git